 Cannabidiol (CBD) is a non-psychoactive compound found in cannabis.
 CBD infused products are popping up in restaurants, bars, and cosmetics counters all over the world—except in Asia.
 The CBD-inspired health and beauty craze should have huge potential in Asia, where natural wellness is deeply engrained in its culture, but some of the world’s strictest drug-enforcement policies coupled with a lack of education and understanding about the plant all contribute to the stigma surrounding CBD.

 Based in Hong Kong, Heavens Please is a modern lifestyle brand focused on hemp-derived CBD.
 They have curated a range of CBD-infused health and wellness products designed to free people’s minds from the stress and worries of Hong Kong’s current state and create better days.
-Alongside their products, their website is host to a wealth of information to ease a first-timer into the wonderful world of CBD like terminology, a guide to choosing a product, and a handy dosing guide.
+Alongside their products, its website is host to a wealth of information to ease a first-timer into the wonderful world of CBD like terminology, a guide to choosing a product, and a handy dosing guide.
 And if you’re curious but would like to proceed with caution, Heavens Please outlines the legal status of CBD on the website, too.
 But we want to delve a little deeper, and better understand where the public opinion stands on CBD.
 But first, there are are some things you should know: